 This process is about learning how to step back and see the value in letting your children take the lead.
 It’s also about learning how to “step in” to support their interests by helping them learn how to find answers to their questions, solve their own problems, achieve their own goals, and watch them become deeply engrossed in their work.

-Children don’t get personal mentors in traditional school, but every child – homeschooled or not – has the opportunity to be mentored by a conscientious parent who knows him/her best, who is with him/her through it all, and who can guide him/her to the resources he/she needs to become more than passive learners.
+Children don’t get personal mentors in traditional school, but every child – homeschooled or not – has the opportunity to be mentored by a conscientious parent who knows him/her best, who is with him through it all, and who can guide him to the resources he needs to become more than passive learners.

 My mentor in this process is Lori Pickert.
 Her website is wonderful, and if you’re interested in this method of homeschooling, I suggest you read it and her book.

-Now that my eldest son is six, we’re embarking on project-based homeschooling in a more serious manner.
+Once my eldest son turned six, we began to embark on project-based homeschooling in a more serious manner.
 Some of the kindergarten projects you see listed below were projects I initiated in order to “silently feed the interests” of my young children.
 But in later projects, such as the Celery-Lettuce Cake and Building the Titanic, my son initiated and controlled every point of the project.
 As he gets older, I’m more able to talk to him about his projects and where he wants to take them.

 What is Project-based Homeschooling? - A good place to start.

 Interview with Lori Pickert: Getting Started with Project-based homeschooling for Younger Children, Part 3 - This post has a Question and Answer with Lori Pickert in the comments area for YOUR questions.
 Check out the good questions that have already been asked.

 Experimenting with Project-based Homeschooling, Part 1 ~ My very first glimpse at PBH.
 For more in depth, see other posts.